 The application is focused on assessing the candidate’s prior experience in leadership and potential to take on leadership roles in the future, with the essays and letters of reference playing a critical role in the evaluation.

 Full requirements for the application are available online.

 When’s the deadline?

-The deadline is 28 September 2017 at 11:59pm (ET) for all applicants except those who hold passports from mainland China, Hong Kong, Macao and Taiwan.
+The deadline was 28 September 2017 at 11:59pm (ET) for all applicants except those who hold passports from mainland China, Hong Kong, Macao and Taiwan.

 If you hold a passport from China, Hong Kong, Macao or Taiwan the deadline is 31 May 2017.

 Deadlines will typically occur in May and September of each year.

 More information is available on the Schwarzman Scholars website, in this pre-recorded webinar, or in live webinars and campus presentations scheduled throughout the year.
 A schedule is available online.

 If you have any questions, please email the Schwarzman Scholars programme directly.